consultti-tucca-consulting/gitlab-deployment-configurations/README.md

  - __What motivated you to work on this problem?__
  - __What insights you expected to gain by working on this problem?__

+We were interested in how would a source code management system be deployed to a cloud environment in practice and what kind of tools can we use to automate this process as much as possible.
+We wanted to make this project as replicatable as possible by following best practices of IaC.

+We expected to learn much about cloud providers(AWS) and IaC tooling(Terraform, Ansible).

 ## Background (2 points)
  - __Enumerate the related works or projects that addressed this problem__

 ## System Architecture (Total 5 points)